Egan Lab - Fungal Cell Biology

 Lab Manager

-Audra is a Fayetteville, Arkansas native with a Bachelor of Science in Biological Sciences, and a Master of Science in Plant Pathology – both from the University of Arkansas.
-She has studied several disciplines including plant molecular biology, virology, and currently fungal cell biology.
-When not in the lab, she can be found hiking, biking, canoeing, or riding horses in the many natural areas around the region.
+Audra, a Fayetteville, Arkansas native, holds a Bachelor of Science in Biological Sciences, a Master of Science in Plant Pathology from the University of Arkansas, and a Doctorate from Martin Egan’s lab.
+She has studied several disciplines, including plant molecular biology, virology, and fungal cell biology.
+In December of 2023, she completed her Doctoral dissertation titled:

 Email: amh011@uark.edu